im-practices/.github/README.md

 ## Workflow Templates
 The templates defined in this repository have been customized for our build processes and standards.
 By including them in this repository, users can [add a workflow] to their repo by clicking a button.

 The templates defined in this repository are also the source of truth for the `im-` templates in each of the Enterprise Org `.github` repos.
-When a merge to master happens, the template files in this repo will be copied to the other `.github` repositories in the Enterprise.
+When a merge to main happens, the template files in this repo will be copied to the other `.github` repositories in the Enterprise.
 If changes have been made to any of the `im-` template files in those organizations' `.github` repos they will be overwritten by these changes.

 ## Adding new Templates
 If there are new templates that can be used across many organizations, please make a PR to this repository so they can be shared with each organization in the Enterprise.